Expensify/App/docs/articles/new-expensify/expenses-&-payments/Create-an-expense.md

 # Submit an expense to a workspace or employer

 If you are an employee or a workspace member, you should submit the expense to the workspace instead of an individual.
-A workspace groups people who are incurring expenses on behalf of a company or a non-profit organization.
-All workspace expenses can be configured.
+A workspace is designed to code expenses to the company's requirements.

 When an expense is submitted to a workspace, your approver will receive an email or text notification prompting them to approve and pay it.